cvcastano/ejercicios-de-adalab/module 3/module-3-lesson-05-state-in-react/module-3-lesson-05-ex-07-fresh-fruits/README.md

 ```
 1. Paint the list from the `popularFruits` status key.
 2. Paint a text input and a button with the text "Add".
+3. Each time the input changes, the `newFruit` status key must be updated.

 ![]()